Heating Oil Tank Testing

 - You dont want to buy a property with a leaking oil tank, aka, you dont want to buy someones problem

 What Should I do if my heating oil tank leaked?

 Once you have determined that your underground storage tank has leaked you must notify the applicable state agency, such as the NJDEP, PADEP or DNREC.Call your insurance carrier and report that a release has occurred so that you will be given a claim number and you will then find out if the tank leak is a covered loss.

 Will My Insurance Company Pay for the Oil Tank Cleanup?

 In order to understand the answer to this question we need to explain the difference between first party coverage and third party coverage.
 There are many factors that go into determining insurance coverage for a heating oil UST release.
 First party coverage deals with a leak and subsequent clean up that is confined to your personal property such as soil impacted with heating oil.
 Third party coverage deals with a leak and subsequent clean up that spreads to property you do not own such as your neighbor's property or groundwater on your property.
 Under New Jersey case law, the definition of third party coverage also includes the clean up of groundwater, even if it is limited to your property as groundwater is owned by the State of New Jersey not individual property owners.
 So when you contaminate groundwater you are damaging a third party which is the State of New Jersey.

-Curren Environmental maintains professional a relationship with many of the homeowners' insurance carriers that underwrite in the State of New Jersey, Pennsylvania and Delaware.
+Curren Environmental maintains professional a relationship with many of the homeowners' insurance carriers, mortgage lenders and title companies that underwrite in the State of New Jersey, Pennsylvania and Delaware.
 With over 18 years of experience Curren Environmental is well versed in the complicated world of the insurance industry as it relates to tank leaks.